 The Bedroom Curve Moves in Opposite Directions for Houses and Apartments

 House yields in Dallas tend to rise as you add bedrooms because larger properties pick up a disproportionate share of group-travel demand.
-Families and short-stay groups pay materially more per night for a 3-bed or 4+ bed house than they pay for a 1-bed, while purchase prices do not scale at the same rate in most outer-ring ZIPs.
+Families and short-stay groups pay more per night for a 3-bed or 4+ bed house than they pay for a 1-bed, while purchase prices do not scale at the same rate in most outer-ring ZIPs.
 For long-term rental, the same curve is gentler: a three-bed house captures the family tenant market in a way a one-bed house cannot.

 Apartment yields behave differently.
 Small one and two-bedroom units in dense ZIPs typically carry the best short-term yield profile, while the 4+ bed apartment yield often softens to 10.5%, reflecting the steep price of larger condos in buildings like those on Turtle Creek or in the Arts District.
 Treat the 4+ bed category with extra caution: it bundles 4, 5 and 6+ bedroom listings together, so a handful of luxury outliers can pull the median either way.